salestracker/frappe-erpnext-docker-starter/README.md

 ## Salient Features

-- Have a template where you can keep frappe framework as an installable dependency via virtual environment.
+- Have a template where you can keep frappe framework as an installable dependency via virtual environment and create as many projects.
 - Use well known python project setup flow.
 - Use docker compose to build container services & don't corrupt existing configuration or settings on local.
 - Ensure isolation for development environment.

 ## Getting Started